-If you have something to add to this section, please consider creating a pull request with your proposed changes at https://github.com/elastic/kibana.
+This section describes common problems you might encounter with the APM app.
+To add to this page, please consider opening a pull request with your proposed changes.

 No APM data foundedit